cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-cvat.md

 - Attributes: Supported.
 - Tracks: Supported (tracks are split by frames).

-Downloaded file is a zip archive with following structure:
+The downloaded file is a zip archive with following structure:

 ```bash
 taskname.zip/